flengyel/Zettel/README.md

 ## 3. References

 If you use Pandoc-style citations in your Zettel, a References section will be automatically created.
-For this to happen, ensure you included the YAML frontmatter mentioned in Section 1.1.
+For this to happen, include the YAML frontmatter mentioned in Section 1.1.

 For example: